albiecr/albiecr/README.md

 🪈Playing melodies on my flute - my creative escape

-📺Binge-watching crime series (and trying to guess the culprit before the finale) </p>
+📺Binge-watching crime series (and trying to guess the culprit before the finale)

+👥 Communities:

+⚡Active involvement in IEEE societies (SMC, CIS, WIN), staying current with automation trends, computational intelligence, and gender equity in engineering

+👩🏻‍💻Active member of the PyLadies Floripa community, contributing to the construction of a welcoming environment that promotes the development of women in the technology field  </p>

 </div>
 <br>
 <br>